Flash in film: Justice League: Mortal

-DC Extended Universe (2016–present)
+DC Extended Universe (2016–2023)

 Batman v Superman: Dawn of Justice (2016)

 The Flash's first appearance in the DCEU happened in Batman v Superman: Dawn of Justice where the character made two small appearances, played by Ezra Miller.
 He first appears in a nightmare sequence showing up in the Batcave, wearing a futuristic armor version of his classic costume, in order to warn Bruce Wayne of an upcoming threat.
 Although the scene is left for interpretation, with Flash stating that Lois Lane is the key and that Bruce was right about "him" mixed in with a frustrated realization that he is "too soon," it indicates a possible post-apocalyptic future which the character is trying to prevent.
 He is later seen again, this time in the "real world" and in the present day when Wonder Woman is going through the recorded footage of several metahuman sightings.
 He appears in a liquor store's security camera footage, wearing his normal civilian clothes, stopping a burglar.